 This wide-leg, spread-squat position benefits his comfort and proper hip development, as well as your comfort because it helps uniformly allocate his weight across your hips, back and shoulders, which you can also thank to wide, padded shoulder straps and a waist belt.

 Why is an ergonomic baby carrier good for you and your baby?

-With an ergonomic baby carrier, you never have to worry how your baby is being held or if her developing neck, spine, pelvis, hips and legs are being supported correctly.
+With an ergonomic newborn baby carrier, you never have to worry how your baby is being held or if her developing neck, spine, pelvis, hips and legs are being supported correctly.
 Ergonomic carriers are made to provide the best support for babies and babywearers.

 Holds your baby like you would hold him.

 The best baby carrier for newborns holds and supports your baby just like if you were holding her.
 An ergonomic carrier should do what your arms and hands do—hold your baby tight and high up against you so you can kiss her cute head, while safely supporting your baby’s head, back, bottom and knees as you instinctively cradle her.
 Newborns also naturally assume the M or frog leg position, so you want a carrier that holds your baby’s lower half in that same natural position.